-Impacts on people as a result of the project's specific plan's implementation result from temporary or permanent changes in the environment that result in effects on their physical or mental well-being.
+Impacts on people as a result of the project's implementation result from temporary or permanent changes in the environment that result in effects on their physical or mental well-being.
 Issues identified in the checklist that could affect people directly or indirectly related to changes in the environment by virtue of property development, proximity of the development to existing or planned facilities, or contribution to a cumulative impact that may result in adverse impacts include air quality, hazardous conditions inherent to land such as flooding or unstable geologic conditions, the presence of hazardous materials on or near the site which have the potential to cause health problems and noise and vibration issues.

-All of the issues associated with the impacts identified-have been sufficiently mitigated.
+All of the issues associated with the impacts identified have been sufficiently mitigated.
 Applicable federal, state, county, local regulation or "best management practices" were used to establish minimum or maximum tolerances for possible impacts.

-Potential air quality impacts were evaluated resulting from short-term construction activity and long term operational impacts as a result of the specific plan's implementation.
+Potential air quality impacts were evaluated resulting from short-term construction activity and long term operational impacts.
 As described in Section 3 of the Initial Study.
 When compared to adopted SCAQMD impact thresholds, neither construction nor operational air emissions were identified as being significant.
-A 2007 air quality analysis indicates emissions generated from the operation of the Monrovia Nursery are less than the emissions from construction activity and the operational emissions from the build-out of the site.
 The project's cumulative contributions to regional levels of greenhouse gases (GHG), PM2.5 and PM10 were also described.
 The project relies on SCAG's analysis of GHG in the 2008 RTP since the project is consistent with the growth anticipated by the City's general plan, and consequently, GHG forecasts associated with the 2008 RTP.
 Therefore impacts related to increases in GHG from this project are not considered significant.
-The 2008 RTP also evaluated increases in PM10 and PM2.5 which resulted from increases in VMT.
+The 2008 RTP also evaluated increases in PM10 and PM2.5 which resulted from increase in VMT.
 Since the proposed project is consistent with the City's land use plan as described above, anticipated impacts would be consistent with the analysis contained in the 2008 RTP EIR and no further analysis is necessary (Section 15152(f)(1) of Title 14, Chapter 3 of the California Code of Regulations).
 Applicable mitigations related from the 2008 RTP EIR will also be applied to the development project to address cumulative issues from construction activity (see MM-AQ.3 - AQ.14) of the RTP EIR (incorporated herein by reference) to ensure consistency with the analysis and impacts contained in the 2008 RTP.

-Certain hydrologic and geologic conditions in and around the specific plan area could result in substantial adverse impacts on people since the impacts could affect habitable structures (residences) unless mitigated.
+Certain hydrologic and geologic conditions could result in substantial adverse impacts on people since the impacts could affect habitable structures (residences) unless mitigated.
 The hazards identified relate to potential flood hazard and soil conditions (soils prone to liquefaction and expansion) that are such that they result in an unsuitable condition for the placement of structures.
 However mitigation measures developed based on a civil engineering approach have been required to ensure that the hazardous site conditions identified are eliminated prior to the development of the site.
 For example certain flood control improvements required will eliminate an identified flood hazard in the project area and remediation is required to address the liquefaction and expansive properties of soils on certain areas of the site which have the potential to cause structural damage to future homes built on the site if not mitigated.
 The implementation of the mitigation measures in Section 6 will ensure that the project will not have substantial adverse affects on the environment or on people from issues related to geology, soils and hydrology.